-- establish a youth and community centre. - operate community enterprises and build a strong financial base for community development activities and infrastructure. - promote community development by acting as a resource for the community and stakeholders in the areas of education, health, housing, employment and welfare to the community. - act as a clearing house to facilitate the exchange of information and skills, participation and maintenance of community development activities, community services, employment and housing for the community.
+- Operate community enterprises and build a strong financial base for community development activities and infrastructure. - Promote community development by acting as a resource for the community and stakeholders in the areas of education, health, housing, employment, and welfare to the community. - Act as a clearing house to facilitate the exchange of information and skills, participation and maintenance of community development activities, community services, employment, and housing for the community. - To govern all agencies and enterprises culturally appropriate on Erub Islands and boundaries. - To implement our cultural protocols (Tag, mauki, teter mauki mauki) - Be an advisory board on Native Title issues/settlement and cultural heritage sites. - Manage local natural resources. - Lobby for essential services & maintenance.